Jewellery Classes

 What goes for pliers goes for files as well, only much more so.
 Personally, I am a Vallorbe snob.
 I have been told that Pferd is on par with Vallorbe, although I have never used that brand, so I can't give a firsthand recommendation.
 While it is certainly enormously less expensive to buy files from a hardware store, working with low quality files will frustrate you, and ultimately cause you to give up.
 Hardware store brands are made of lower quality steel and don't hold their cutting edges very well.
 They don't have sharp corners and precise sides and as a result are less accurate.
 Brands like Vallorbe use high-carbon steel and precision cutting to produce a far superior tool.
 Vallorbe is incredibly expensive though, and I totally understand that someone who hasn't yet decided that they are in it for the long haul might not want to make this purchase right away.
 Therefore, here are two options.
 Opt for the budget set with the knowledge that you cannot achieve the same results as you would be able to with Vallorbe, and that even Vallorbe files go blunt eventually and will need to be replaced.

-File Starter Pack - Vallorbe - R 3 700
+File Starter Pack - Vallorbe - Approximately R 4 540 (to be confirmed)

 Are you thinking of getting engaged soon?